Cobb County DUI Lawyers

 The address of Cobb County State Court and State Court Clerk is 12 E Park Square, Marietta, GA 30090.
 Below is a map of its location:

-Please get in touch with Chestney & Sullivan Law Firm at 404.816.8777 to more thoroughly discuss the possible implications of an administrative license suspension action on your license and driving privileges.
+Please contact Chestney & Sullivan Law Firm at 404.816.8777 to more thoroughly discuss the possible implications of an administrative license suspension action on your license and driving privileges.
 We can also discuss how we successfully defend Driving Under the Influence charges in Cobb.
 An experienced Cobb DUI lawyer with the firm is available 24/7 to discuss your case.